The European market potential for soap

 Design

 Handmade soaps are popular in HDHT.
 These ‘raw’ and chunky soap bars can be rough and uneven in shape or form.
 Special ingredients are often emphasised in the design, for example with colourful swirls or decorative flower petals.
 Logos or texts can also be embossed or stamped onto the soap.
-Fancy shapes can bring an element of humour that enhances the soap’s suitability as a gift.
+Interesting shapes can offer a humorous element that makes the soap more suitable as a gift.

-Because soap is often used as a gift, nice wrappers and boxes add value to the traditional bar.
+Because soap is often gifted, nice wrappers and boxes add value to the traditional bar.
 Dispensers and soap dishes can achieve design value by using natural materials, especially types of stone.
-You can also create a set of matching bathroom accessories.
-See an example of a Handmade soap bar in multifunctional agave fibre bag/exfoliator by Okiki.
+You can also create a set of matching bathroom accessories, as well as complementary products, like shampoo and conditioner bars.

 2. What makes Europe an interesting market for soap?

-3. Which European countries offer most opportunities for soap?
+3. Which European countries offer the best opportunities for soap?

 Focus on segments